Higher Ed across the UK leads the way on student BYOD, both on and off campus

-In business, BYOD is often seen as a way to save the company money by reducing the cost of new IT provision.
-However, that brings with it a new set of challenges around data security and reliability.
+In the business world, BYOD is often seen as a way to save the company money by reducing the cost of new IT provision, while improving employee productivity and satisfaction.
+However, that brings with it a new set of challenges around data security and reliability...

-In higher education the situation is even more complex, with both staff and students to support and a growing trend for distance learning, accredited degree schemes and international partnerships.
+When it comes to Higher Ed, the situation around BYOD is even more complex.
+You've got both staff and students to support, along with an ever-growing trend for distance/online learning, accredited degree schemes and international partnerships/students.

 UK Universities Lead On Student BYOD

 The priorities for student BYOD